 The protein encoded by this gene is a member of the peptidyl-prolyl cis-trans isomerase (PPIase) family.
 PPIases catalyze the cis-trans isomerization of proline imidic peptide bonds in oligopeptides and accelerate the folding of proteins.
 This protein is part of the mitochondrial permeability transition pore in the inner mitochondrial membrane.
 Activation of this pore is thought to be involved in the induction of apoptotic and necrotic cell death. [provided by RefSeq, Jul 2008]

 GeneCards Summary for PPIF Gene

 PPIF (Peptidylprolyl Isomerase F) is a Protein Coding gene.
-Diseases associated with PPIF include bethlem myopathy and ullrich congenital muscular dystrophy.
-Among its related pathways are Calcium signaling pathway and Leishmaniasis.
-GO annotations related to this gene include peptidyl-prolyl cis-trans isomerase activity and cyclosporin A binding.
-An important paralog of this gene is PPIE.
+Among its related pathways are cGMP-PKG signaling pathway and Calcium signaling pathway.
+GO annotations related to this gene include peptide binding and cyclosporin A binding.
+An important paralog of this gene is PPIAL4A.

 UniProtKB/Swiss-Prot for PPIF Gene